Linkin Park's 2003 track Numb has ticked over two billion views, while No Doubt's breakout hit, 1995's Don't Speak, also reached one billion views.

 They join an increasingly crowded billion views club of more than 100 music videos including multiple entries by K-pop giants BTS and Blackpink and pop stars Rihanna and Beyonce.

-The road to the summit becomes intriguingly narrow and varied once you get to the two or three billion mark.
+The road to the YouTube summit, however, becomes intriguingly narrow yet varied once you get to the billion mark.

-At present, there are 13 videos with more than three billion views, of which five have achieved four billion, two have exceeded five billion and only one has reached the promised land of more than six billion views.
+At present, there are seven official music videos with more than four billion views – of which four achieved five billion, three exceeded five billion and only one has reached the promised land of more than 10 billion views.

-From the reggaeton vibes of Luis Fonsi's Despacito to the K-pop sugar rush of Gangnam Style by Psy, YouTube's biggest music videos are a varied bunch.
+These elite videos range from the reggaeton vibes of Luis Fonsi's Despacito to the K-pop sugar rush of Gangnam Style by Psy, proving YouTube's biggest music videos are a varied bunch.

 “Everything has gone by so fast that it’s tough for me to have a grasp of what’s going on,” he said.
 “I mean, don’t get me wrong.
 I have been really enjoying it, but I will eventually take some time off to really take it all in and just really understand the magnitude of all.”

 3. Shape of You by Ed Sheeran (6 billion)

 Released on YouTube on January 30, 2017, it only took 97 days for the video to enter the billion views club.